ryanlamo/lab8/README.md

 - Code available to the User
   - anything on either the Lab 6 or Lab 7 files

+- Functions that must be used to initialize the motors and sensors.
+  - `initADC`
+  - `initPWM`

 - Code used for this Program
   - From Lab 6
       - `moveRobotRight`